-What It Does: Staying nimble while maintaining control through your hips is key to navigating the mountain, especially when you’re locked into ski boots and bindings.
+What they do: Staying nimble while maintaining control through your hips is key to navigating the mountain, especially when you’re locked into ski boots and bindings.
 Langelotti recommends this exercise—what he calls the “hip hinge wall kiss”—to build hip strength without losing mobility.

-What It Does: Another single-leg burner, the single-leg squat is an exercise you’ll be thankful for when variable conditions and uneven terrain hit.
+What they do: Another single-leg burner, the single-leg squat is an exercise you’ll be thankful for when variable conditions and uneven terrain hit.
 Working the hamstring, lower glute, and quadriceps, this exercise targets the muscles that provide power in and out of turns and helps you maintain and recover balance.